ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 ## Step 8: Create Notebook <a name="notebook"></a>

 The notebook should show how to run the notebook from the current folder.
 Guidance on how to setup jupyter lab can be found [here](quick-start.md).
+Below is a notebook for our digest transform.

 ![alt text](contribute-your-own-transform-notebook.png)